harvardinformatics/snakemake-workshop/develop/index.md

 Then each of those files will get referenced in the shell command when we do `{input.lines}` and `{input.words}`.
 The shell interpreter then sees the input as `"results/sample1.lines"` and `"results/sample1.words"`, respectively.

-In contrast, when we use the `expand()` function in the `rule aggregate`, we create one big list of files that looks like this:
+In contrast, when we use the `expand()` function in the `rule aggregate`, we create one list of files that looks like this:

 ```python
 ["results/sample1.summary", "results/sample2.summary"]